Sir John Walker is a champion New Zealander and one of Manukau’s favourite sporting icons.

 - Competed at two Olympics (1976 and 1984) and four Commonwealth Games (1974, 1984, 1986 and 1990) where he collected one Olympic gold medal and two Commonwealth silver and one Commonwealth bronze medals.

 Born in Papakura, John and his wife Helen have long made Manukau their home.
-A councillor for Manurewa/Papakura in the Auckland Council, he is concerned about the health and welfare of Auckland’s young people.
+John retired from local politics in 2019 after many years as a councillor for Manurewa/Papakura in the Auckland Council.
+John remains very passionate about the about the health and welfare of Auckland’s young people.